In poring over my charts in recent sessions, I’ve come across some interesting accumulation patterns in the stocks we follow here at Equity.Guru.

 When we first began our coverage of Aben, on the heels of the FK18-10 discovery hole, I began wondering how the new discovery would tie in with a historic 326 g/t interval Noranda tagged 230 meters to the south in 1991.

 Due to the drill pad permitting issue, Aben was unable to probe that high-grade area.
-They had but one pad to drill from and Noranda was too far away.
+They had only a limited number of pads to drill from and Noranda was too far away.
 Connecting the dots with that historic hole would have opened things up considerably (author’s speculation).

 In a recent interview with CEO Pettit, Gwen Preston reframed the drill pad debacle constructively.
 To paraphrase: “the lost opportunity in 2018 leaves more on the table for the 2019 field season.”
 I suspect she’s right.